nyusternie/hushyourmoney/docs/CAMPAIGN.md

 It would be advantageous to have an unstoppable shuffling platform, in the event that any of the current CashShuffle & CashFusion server(s) were ever "forcibly" shut down.

-### GOAL 2: Serverless communications network for CashFusion

-...

-### GOAL 3: Serverless CashFusion into at least one SLP mobile wallet
+### GOAL 2: Serverless CashFusion into at least one SLP mobile wallet

 The goal here is to integrate the CashShuffle protocol into at least one leading mobile wallet (ie. Bitcoin.com, Crescent, Badger, etc)

-### GOAL 4a: Comprehensive security audit
+### GOAL 3a: Comprehensive security audit

 For your safety, we would like to conduct a full security audit of our code and procedures to minimize the risk of loss of funds.